Nurse / midwife to patient ratios

 The implementation of ratios commenced with a successful pilot at the Perth Children’s Hospital (PCH) Emergency Department in July 2023.

 Following this, on 7 October 2024, ratios were successfully trialled in medical and surgical areas at North Metropolitan Health Service.
-From 21 July 2025, ratios were rolled out further across all metropolitan medical and surgical areas at the Child and Adolescent Health Service, East Metropolitan Health Service, and South Metropolitan Health Service as follows
+From 21 July 2025, ratios were rolled out across metropolitan medical and surgical areas and from 23 February 2026 across all metropolitan critical care areas at the Child and Adolescent Health Service, North Metropolitan Health Service, East Metropolitan Health Service, and South Metropolitan Health Service as follows.

 North Metropolitan Health Service